AMSP-04/NETN-FOM/README.md

 Example: A national extension to the NETN FOM Modules subclasses existing NETN object classes and defines additional attributes.
 National models aware of this extension can publish and subscribe to the more specific level defined in the national FOM module extensions.
 Other existing federates not aware of the extension can still discover the object and receive updates but only on the level they subscribe to.
 In order for the national federates to discover and receive information from other federates they need to subscribe to the NETN class level as well as the national extension level.
 Note that the discovered object and attribute updates will be on the NETN level.

-## License
+## Licence

 Copyright (C) 2019 NATO/OTAN.
 This work is licensed under a [Creative Commons Attribution-NoDerivatives 4.0 International License](LICENCE.md).

 The work includes all the NETN FOM Modules and related [documentation](NETN-FOM.md).

-Above license gives you the right to use and redistribute the NETN FOM (XML files<> and Documentation) in its entirety without modification.
+Above licence gives you the right to use and redistribute the NETN FOM (XML files<> and Documentation) in its entirety without modification.
 You are also allowed to develop your own new FOM Modules (in separate XML files and separate documentation) that build-on/extends the NETN FOM by reference and including neccessary scaffolding classes.
 You are NOT allowed to modify the NETN FOM or its documentation without prior permission by the NATO Modelling and Simulation Group.

 ## Versions, updates and extentions